beyarkay/masters-thesis/src/05_results.md

 <!-- prettier-ignore-end -->

 Hidden Markov Models (HMMs) have frequently been used in the literature for gesture detection and classification.
-While training and inference times scale approximately linearly with the number of classes, they do explicitly model time and have shown promise in previous works.
+Multi-class classification with HMMs require a one-vs-rest approach.
+This causes training and inference times to scale approximately linearly with the number of classes.
+HMMs explicitly model the progression of time via state transitions, and have shown promise in previous works.
 Their implementation will allow for a better comparison between the current and prior work.

 Cumulative Sum (CuSUM) is a simple statistical technique that will provide a lower bound on the speed with which predictions can be made.
 While it is